Africa EENI Global Business School

 Autonomous Port of Cotonou (Benin, Foreign Trade), Dantokpa, Sèmè-Kpodji, Ouidah

-The city of Cotonou is the economic and the logistics capital (66% of the Beninese companies) of the Republic of Benin (West Africa)
+The city of Cotonou is the economic and the logistics capital (66% of the Beninese companies) of the Republic of Benin (Trade and Business in West Africa)

 1. Population of Cotonou (Benin): 679,000 people